How much does a dental cleaning cost?

 How much does a dental cleaning cost with insurance?

-Many dental insurance plans will offer 100% coverage for the costs of routine preventive dental care.
-Since routine dental cleanings are considered preventive care, you may get at least 1 cleaning each year at no out-of-pocket cost.
-Keep in mind that some insurance plans may only cover the average cost of a cleaning within a certain network.
-If you visit a more expensive dentist or an office outside of your network, you may have to pay more for a dental cleaning.
+Many dental insurance plans will offer 100% coverage for the costs of routine preventive dental care, including dental cleanings.
+You may get at least 1 cleaning each year with no out-of-pocket cost.
+Some insurance plans may only cover services from a dentist within a plan’s network.
+If you visit a dentist outside of your network, you may have to pay more.

 Dental discount plans can reduce dental cleaning costs